jayphelps/ember-string-interpolate/README.md

 See [String.interpolate.js](https://github.com/jayphelps/string.interpolate.js) documentation for additional configuration options like changing the identifier symbol to something other than `$`

 ## Security Considerations
-Keep in mind that since it supports dynamic expression evaluation `${expression}`, the .interpolate function should **never** be called directly on user-generated strings (unless you know exactly what you're doing).
+Keep in mind that since it supports dynamic expression evaluation `${expression}`, the .`interpolate()` function should **never** be called directly on user-generated strings (unless you know exactly what you're doing).
 But since properties looked up are not themselves interpolated, you can safely reference properties that contain un-safe strings.
 In practice, there aren't a lot of cases where you could run into this since you usually define the string to be interpolated, but it was worth noting.

 ##### Unsafe!
 ```javascript